steveoh/esrislurp/README.md

 var esrislurp = require('esrislurp')

 gulp.task('download-esri-api', function(cb) {
-  esrislurp('src', '3.11', cb, cb);
+  esrislurp('src', '3.13compact', cb, cb);
 });
 ```

+## Adding new modules
+1. Download the API: Navigate to the [esri downloads page](https://developers.arcgis.com/en/downloads/) and download the API selecting the version you want to create a module list for.
+1. Run add-module: `npm run add-module path/to/arcGisJsApi.zip`

 ## Release History
 **1.1.0**: Update dependencies.
 Fix bugs to allow for all node versions to complete successfully.

 **1.0.3**: Remove string.js dependency from module builder.